Stable-MoE: Lyapunov-based Token Routing for Distributed Mixture-of-Experts Training over Edge Networks: System Model And Problem Formulation

 Notably, problem $\textbf{P}$ is a stochastic optimization problem that aims to jointly optimize long-term system throughput and routing consistency under stochastic token arrivals and energy constraints.
-Specifically, the objective function consists of a logarithmic throughput utility term and a soft regularization term for gating consistency.
 Constraints ($\text{C}1$)-($\text{C}4$) have been defined in Section II-A. Moreover, $\text{C}5$ and $\text{C}6$ ensure long-term stability of the token and energy queues, respectively~\cite{neely2010stochastic}.